 The best photographers are always looking for creative ways to add impact to their images.
-Capturing reflections on a body of water is a very versatile way.
+Photographing reflections on a body of water is a very versatile way.
 You can use them in many ways, from creating symmetry to framing part of a subject, to “fooling” your viewers.
 While the concept is simple, we’re going to offer a few tips to help you create successful water reflection images during your first attempts.

 Opening Image: ©Efrén Yanes.
 Captured with the Irix 15mm f/2.4